danielehc/katacoda-scenarios/vault-consul-tls/step1.md

-Create a policy to access the role endpoint
+### Create a policy to access the role endpoint

+Earlier in the lab you used a root token to log in to Vault.
+Although you could use that token in our next steps to generate our TLS certs, the recommended security approach is to create a new token based on a specific policy with limited privileges.

-Create a policy file named tls-policy.hcl and provide it the following contents.
+Create a policy file named `tls-policy.hcl` and provide it the following contents.

 ```
-path "pki_int/issue/consul-datacenter" {
+path "pki_int/issue/consul-dc1" {
   capabilities = ["update"]
 }
 ```

-Write the policy you just created into Vault.
+Write the policy you created into Vault.

 `vault policy write tls-policy tls-policy.hcl`{{execute T1}}